GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It turns out that style matters in programming for the same reason that it matters in writing.
-It makes for better reading.
+> ### What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
 >
-> ~ *Douglas Crockford*
+> ~ *Michael Hawley*

 ---
 ## 🏎 Quick Facts